vbharadwaj-bk/vbharadwaj-bk.github.io/content/pages/teaching.md

 condensed to remove information that doesn't relate to me.

-In the July 2023, I also TA'd an summer program held by the Simons Laufer Mathematical Institute.
+In July 2023, I also TA'd an summer program held by the Simons Laufer Mathematical Institute.